Properly bathing your newborn

 How to give your newborn a tub bath

-- Never take your hands off your baby or walk away, even for a moment.
+- Once you have graduated to tub bathing, you can follow the same instructions indicated above for sponge bathing.
+Never take your hands off your baby or walk away, even for a moment.

-Here are recommendations from the American Academy of Pediatrics (AAP) on creating a safe sleep environment and helping keep your sleeping baby safe for the first year:
+Here are recommendations from the American Academy of Pediatrics (AAP) on creating a safe sleep environment for the first year:

 - Always place your baby on his or her back to sleep (at night and for naps).

 - Baby needs a firm sleep surface.
-If your baby falls asleep in a car seat, stroller, swing, infant carrier or sling, move them to a firm sleep surface as soon as possible.
-Never put your baby to sleep on a chair, sofa, water bed, cushion or sheepskin.
+If your baby falls asleep in a car seat, stroller, swing, infant carrier or sling, move him or her to a firm sleep surface as soon as possible.
+Never put your baby to sleep on a chair, sofa, waterbed, cushion or sheepskin.

 - Keep soft objects, loose bedding or anything that increases the risk of entrapment, suffocation or strangulation out of the crib.
 Pillows, quilts, comforters, sheepskins, bumper pads and stuffed toys can cause suffocation.